 Verification typically completes within 24 hours.
 Until verified, you cannot withdraw funds.

 Download MT4 or MT5 (desktop, web, or mobile).
 Log in with the credentials XM emails you.
-We strongly recommend starting on a demo account or using the $30 bonus on micro lots before depositing real capital.
+We strongly recommend starting on a demo account or using only very small micro-lot risk before depositing meaningful capital.

 For a more visual walkthrough with embedded videos, see our step-by-step XM account opening guide.